ringcentral/ringcentral-api-docs/docs/voice/call-log/recordings.md

 You can now use the `contentUri` (notice that the subdomain is different in some cases as `media...` instead of `platform...`) to obtain the Call Recording Content.

+!!! note "Rate Limits"
+    Please note that media resources may have different rate limit plans.
+Retrieving call recordings using the API is subject to throttling so please analyze the `X-Rate-Limit-Group` header to understand the limit to the call recording you are trying to retrieve.

 ## Embedding Call Recordings in a Web Page

 If you would like, you can use HTML5 supported browsers and the `<audio>` tag in a web page, and set the `src` property of the `<audio>` tag to the `recordings[item].contentUri` value (make sure to include the access_token query parameter with a valid access_token), and play back the recording in the browser.